mpfeifer/pto.el/README.md

 - Projects can be "installed" to any directory, but will default to `pto/default-repo`.
 - Projects may contain placeholders in arbitrary files.
 These will be replaced by user defined strings, according to the content of `pto/project-parameters`.

+Early Stage Warning: This project is rather un-polished and only works very rudimentary.